JoelGMSec/Invoke-Transfer/README.md

 ### PowerShell Clipboard Data Transfer

 Invoke-Transfer is a PowerShell tool that helps you to send files in **highly restricted environments** such as Citrix, RDP, VNC or Guacamole.
 You can send files in text format, in small **Base64 encoded chunks** or in plaintext.
 Additionally, you can recieve files from a screenshot, using the **native OCR function** of Microsoft Windows.

 ## ✨ Features

-- 📋 **Clipboard-based transfer**: Send files through clipboard in restricted environments
 - 🔀 **Base64 encoding**: Converts files to text format for easy and safe transfer
+- 📋 **Clipboard transfer**: Send files through clipboard in restricted environments
 - ⚡ **Chunked transfer**: Split files into 120KB chunks with configurable delays
+- ✏️ **Raw keystroke mode**: Send plain text (typewriter mode) with time delays
+- ⌨️ **PiKVM HID API**: Sends keystrokes via PiKVM's HID API on compatible devices
+- 🥑 **Guacamole compatibility**: Special mode for Apache Guacamole environments
 - 🖼️ **OCR support**: Read and recieve files from screenshots using Windows OCR
-- 🥑 **Guacamole compatibility**: Special mode for Apache Guacamole environments
-- ✏️ **Raw keystroke mode**: Send plain text (typewriter mode) with time delays
-- 💻 **Windows native**: Built for Windows 10+ with PowerShell 5.1
+- 💻 **Windows native**: Designed for modern Windows with PowerShell 5.1

 ## ⚙️ Requirements